 Not just cars, India also happens to be the largest smartphone market in the world today and Indians love to be connected and digitally empowered.
 Given this, the new age Indian car consumers are looking for connectivity and multimedia technologies integrated even on the cars they buy.
-In a demand generated market scenario such as this, content-rich technologies like IVI, Smartphone Connectivity and Navigation are emerging as the new playfields for carmakers, Tier 1 companies and car technologists in India.
+In a deep house cleaning aurora generated market scenario such as this, content-rich technologies like IVI, Smartphone Connectivity and Navigation are emerging as the new playfields for carmakers, Tier 1 companies and car technologists in India.

 The carmakers offering IVI technologies in India are Tata Motors, Mahindra Motors, General Motors, Fiat Automobile, Volkswagen, Renault along with luxury car makers like BMW, Audi, Mercedes and Porsche.

 Mahindra cars like XUV5OO, Scorpio run Blue Sense App to have better controls on the features of the infotainment system and parking assistance.
 Mahindra has joined Google’s Open Automotive Alliance to integrate Android Auto technology into their cars.
 Tata cars like Vista D90 and Aria have navigation and multimedia IVI solution on their cars.
 Toyota has launched the Etios Xclusive edition in the Indian market endowed with a large touch-enabled display integrated multimedia system.
 Fiat Linea is integrated with an infotainment system which has satellite navigation, automatic climate control and their Punto has excellent In-car entertainment and climate control.